 Description:

 On 17 July 2020, Miss.Darshini priya (Emp.
-ID.: 10007979) of QCM microbiology recorded the environmental monitoring results of the BMP-3 area monitoring in the relevant observation data sheets.
-The said environmental monitoring was carried out on 10 July 2020.During the entry of the results the regular monitoring and target monitoring results (Set-I, Set-II and Set-III) were recorded in the different observation data sheets for the Locations SP-79 and SP-80 of B3G112 BMP-3 facility.
+ID.: 10007979) of QCM microbiology recorded the environmental monitoring results of the BMP-3 area monitoring in the relevant observation data sheets at S19 EM lab.
+The said environmental monitoring was carried out on 10 July 2020 BMP-3 facility.

+During the entry of the results the target monitoring results were recorded in the FORM-GMP-QCM-0073 of regular monitoring observation data sheet for the Locations SP-79 and SP-80 of B3G112 BMP-3 facility.
+(Refer attachment -1)

 Reference Documents/Instruments/Equipment/Products/Others:

-The Monitoring activity was performed as per the SOP No: SOP-GMP-QCM-0010.
+The Monitoring activity was performed as per the SOP No: SOP-GMP-QCM-0010, Title: Environmental monitoring of clean room areas in BMP-3 facility.

-FORM-GMP-QCM-0073 was executed for the environmental monitoring of clean rooms in BMP-3 (Grade A and B) for Passive air sampling, Active air sampling and surface monitoring on 10 July 2020.
+FORM-GMP-QCM-0073 was executed for the environmental monitoring of clean rooms in BMP-3 (Grade A and B) for Passive air sampling, Active air sampling and surface monitoring on 10 July 2020.The personnel involved in the monitoring and time of monitoring is detailed in table-1.

-Similarly FORM-GMP-QCM-0088 was executed for aseptic activity in Biosafety cabinet/Laminar air flow (Passive air sampling and personnel monitoring) on 10 July 2020.
+Similarly FORM-GMP-QCM-0088 (Target monitoring) was executed for aseptic activity in Biosafety cabinet (S18 BM3-LAF-02) for Passive air sampling and personnel monitoring on 10 July 2020.
+(Refer Table-1 for date and time and employee details)

+FORM-GMP-QCM-0073 will be used for the regular area monitoring, FORM-GMP-QCM-0088 will be used for the target monitoring.

 Sequence of events:

 The Environmental monitoring was carried out as mentioned below